 Depending on age, the third subtest is either:

 • Visual-verbal integration memory (4 - 7 years)

 • Phonic decoding skills (8 - 15 years)

-The results of Rapid can be automatically integrated into more detailed dyslexia diagnostic programs such as CoPS, LASS 8-11 and LASS 11-15.
+The results of Rapid can be automatically integrated into our more detailed dyslexia diagnostic programs CoPS 4-7 and LASS 8-11.